h5bp/Front-end-Developer-Interview-Questions/README.md

 * What's the difference between inline and inline-block?
 * What's the difference between a relative, fixed, absolute and statically positioned element?
 * The 'C' in CSS stands for Cascading.
 How is priority determined in assigning styles (a few examples)?
 How can you use this system to your advantage?
 * What existing CSS frameworks have you used locally, or in production?
-(Bootstrap, PureCSS, Foundation etc.)
-  * If so, which ones?
-If you could, how would you change/improve them?
+How would you change/improve them?
 * Have you played around with the new CSS Flexbox or Grid specs?
 * How is responsive design different from adaptive design?
 * Have you ever worked with retina graphics?
 If so, when and what techniques did you use?